Project Insights Report

 What’s Next

-The workforce strategic plan provides directions on how best to address workforce challenges in the sector.
+The workforce strategic plan resulting from this project provides directions for addressing workforce challenges in the sector.
 It articulates clear areas of action and identifies roles and responsibilities of various stakeholders to improve transparency and accountability.
-The strategy also provides instructive tools and resources that will support the implementation of the strategy.
+The strategy also provides tools and resources to support the implementation of the strategy.
 CAHRC is implementing the strategy with partners.
-It will focus on immigration and foreign workers; people and workplace culture; skill development; automation and technology; and perception and awareness of the sector’s industries and careers.
+Focus areas include: immigration and foreign workers; people and workplace culture; skill development; automation and technology; and perception and awareness of the sector’s industries and careers.

 Insights Report